hackingthemarkets/supertrend-crypto-bot/README.md

 - Plot balance vs config; pnl distribution of top10

 Week 39 / 2022:
-- Choose best configs that in top10 highest balance and in toplist from analysis
+- Choose 10 configs that are in toplist config and have the highest balance: Check [`sandbox/backtest_result/best_configs_backtest_btc.csv`](sandbox/backtest_result/best_configs_backtest_btc.csv)
-- Split bear/recent-year periods, test on these periods, rank the test results
+- Analyse BitTracker performance in bear/recent-year periods on BTC/USD with best configs found: Risk is pretty large (max -90%) in a bear market, but acceptable compared to the profit in a bull market (+200%)

+Week 40 / 2022:
 - 📍 Quickly re-evaluate altcoins on bear market (make sure it’s bear)
 - Display backtest on chart on Web App using https://dygraphs.com/ + JS
+- Re-plan final product (what functionalities, features is it going to have?)

+Future:
 - Calculate risk-adjusted return [https://www.investopedia.com/terms/r/riskadjustedreturn.asp](https://www.investopedia.com/terms/r/riskadjustedreturn.asp)
-- More buttons and inputs to operate bot from browser
+- More buttons and inputs to operate bot from web app
 - ALGO: Code Nadaraya-Watson estimator + Try trade logic for Nadaraya-Watson + Supertrend
 - ALGO: Use deep learning (e.g., LSTM)
 - Alarm for every execution